callumrollo/callumrollo.github.io/content/articles/automation.md

 ### GDAL for creating webtiles

 Short bash script that will take any input geotiff and create webtiles for use with leaflet maps.
-This is how I generated the ice maps for the [nbp2202map](https://github.com/callumrollo/itgc-2022-map) and [website](https://nbp2202map.com/).
-Credit to [Li Ling](https://www.kth.se/profile/liling/) for figuring out how to warp the geotiffs to a usable projection.
+This is how I generated the ice maps for the [nbp2202map](https://github.com/callumrollo/itgc-2022-map).
+Credit to [Li Ling](https://github.com/luxiya01) for figuring out how to warp the geotiffs to a usable projection.

 ```bash
 PATH=$PATH:/home/callum/anaconda3/envs/geospatial/bin